dirtyfilthy/HyperMegaSuperDeluxeSiteMirror/README.md

 9. **Exponential Backoff + Jitter + Retry**

-   * All HTTP requests (page fetches and resource downloads) use retry logic up to `max_retries` attempts, with exponential backoff (1× delay → 2× delay → 4× delay, etc.) mixed with slight random “jitter” to prevent request bursts.
+   * All HTTP requests (page fetches and resource downloads) use retry logic up to `max_retries` attempts, with exponential backoff (1× delay → 2× delay → 4× delay, etc.) mixed with slight random "jitter" to prevent request bursts.
    * Timeout and retry settings can be adjusted via `--timeout` and `--max_retries`.

 10. **Detailed Logging & Log Rotation**

-    * Logging levels: DEBUG, INFO, WARNING, ERROR using Python’s `logging` module.
+    * Logging levels: DEBUG, INFO, WARNING, ERROR using Python's `logging` module.
     * Console output shows INFO level and above.
     * A log file (`logs/site_mirror.log`) captures all DEBUG and above messages and is automatically rotated (up to 5 files, each 5 MB).